canonical/sunbeam-workshop/README.md

 'runme' assumes:

-a) terraform is installed (snap install terraform --classic)
+- terraform is installed (snap install terraform --classic)
-b) access details for openstack are contained in ${HOME}/openr
+- access details for openstack are contained in ${HOME}/openr
-c) a flavor exists in the cloud named "m1.sunbeam".
+- a flavor exists in the cloud named "m1.sunbeam".

 A keypair is created as part of the setup and written to ${HOME}/.ssh/id\_rsa.